unlp-workshop/unlp-2024-shared-task/README.md

 Instruction tuning may be complemented by various prompting strategies, like few-shot learning or chain-of-thought reasoning.
-You can also use retrieval augmented generation from open data sources.
+You can also use retrieval-augmented generation from open data sources.

-We encourage you to use any open external data of your choice (Wikipedia, textbooks, grammar books, etc.) except for the Ukrainian External Independent Evaluation.
+We encourage you to use any open external data of your choice (Wikipedia, textbooks, grammar books, etc.).
+One exception: if you want to use data from the Ukrainian External Independent Evaluation (_ЗНО_), please use only the subset we release below.

 For an easy start with the competition, consider this guide on fine-tuning with Llama 2 using QLoRA: